 If the interruption after an adverse event is no longer than 7 days, continue the same cycle to a total of 28 days of infusion inclusive of days before and after the interruption in that cycle.
 If an interruption due to an adverse event is longer than 7 days, start a new cycle.

+Table 3.
+Dose Modifications for Toxicity